rektide/preferentiality/README.md

 # Prefs WebIntent & Preferentiallity #

 This project defines a Prefs WebIntent, and a baseline implementation *Preferentiallity*.
 Based around an Android `PreferencesFragment`[1], the Prefs specification enables web applications to delegate settings selection to a common UI, and returns to the application a SharedPreference response.
-This is desireable because:
+This is desirable because:

 - Allows the user to select a User Agent for the Intent to their liking
 - Exposes a common UI across webapps
 - Frees developers and extension writers from having to design settings GUIs